llvm/torch-mlir/docs/development.md

 ###### ...Base + Optimization Options

+If you do anticipate needing to frequently rebuild LLVM "in-tree", run:

 ```shell
 cmake -GNinja -Bbuild \
   `# Enables "--debug" and "--debug-only" flags for the "torch-mlir-opt" tool` \